twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 $ qemu-system-riscv64 -machine virt -machine dumpdtb=riscv64-virt.dtb
 {% endhighlight %}

-Data in `dtb` format is difficult to read considering it's mostly binary, but there is a command-line tool called `dtc` (device tree compiler) that can convert it into something more human-readable for us.
+Data in `dtb` format is difficult to read considering it's mostly binary, but there is a command-line tool called `dtc` (device tree compiler) that can convert it into something more human-readable.

 {% highlight bash %}
 # I'm running MacOS, so I use Homebrew to install this.
 If you're